 Cultural control

-- Rotate out of potatoes for 3 or more years if replanting cannot be avoided.
+- Rotate out of potatoes for 3 or more years if possible.

 - Do not move contaminated soil to clean fields on field machinery, shovels, or boots.